NOAA-PSL/graph-ufs/prototypes/cp0_mini/README.md

 ## Training Schedule

-At this stage, it doesn't make sense to add the full learning rate schedule that is done in GraphCast.
+The learning rate is constant in this prototype.
+In CP1, we intend to use the same cosine annealing learning rate as used in graph-ufs P1 prototype.
-However, here is the first stage of their three phases of training as an example, including their definition of the AdamW optimizer.
+Below is the first stage of the three phases of training of the original graphcast as an example, including their definition of the AdamW optimizer.
 This could be dropped into [train.py](train.py) in place of the optimizer definition as follows